 In the event that retrenchment, either on campus or within the SUNY system has occurred, the Director of Human Resources will provide additional guidance to University managers on the subject of impact on recruitment efforts.

 3. All Affirmative Action forms and requirements must be met during next steps of the process.
-If the Affirmative Action Office has waived an external search, the requirement for a search, the department should contact the Human Resources Office employment team to ensure that internal posting requirements are met.
-Essentially, there are two kinds of waivers given by Affirmative Action; namely: (1) a waiver of the entire search and (2) a waiver of an external search, still requiring that an internal posting be accomplished.
+If the Office of Diversity, Equity and Inclusion has waived an external search, the requirement for a search, the department should contact the Human Resources Office employment team to ensure that internal posting requirements are met.
+Essentially, there are two kinds of waivers given by the Chief Diversity Officer; namely: (1) a waiver of the entire search and (2) a waiver of an external search, still requiring that an internal posting be accomplished.
 The University and UUP signed an agreement in 1997 that agrees, in most cases, to post professional vacancies on campus, soliciting the interest of certain categories of existing staff for such opportunities.
-Even if Affirmative Action has waived requirements for external searches, in most cases, the position is posted internally.
+Even if the Chief Diversity Officer has waived requirements for external searches, in most cases, the position is posted internally.
 As an addendum to this procedure, the UUP Internal Promotion Procedure can be viewed by going to the Human Resources website at http://humanresources.binghamton.edu regarding requirements and parameters of that agreement.
 Questions regarding this agreement should be directed to Human Resources (contacts at the end of this procedure) for clarification.

-If a search is in order, the Affirmative Action Office discusses and agrees to the parameters of that search with the department involved.
+If a search is in order, the Office of Diversity, Equity and Inclusion discusses and agrees to the parameters of that search with the department involved.
 Part I of the Affirmative Action paperwork will outline search committee members as well as where the position will be advertised.
 This form must be completed prior to any recruitment beginning.

-The Affirmative Action Office and the Human Resources Office work in concert with one another, coordinating aspects of professional searches.
-Once the Part I form has been completed, it is routed to Human Resources and then when appropriate budgetary approval has been given, Human Resources contacts the department, giving total approval to proceed.
+The Office of Diversity, Equity and Inclusion and the Human Resources Office work in concert with one another, coordinating aspects of professional searches.
+Once the Part I form has been completed, it is routed to Human Resources and then when appropriate budgetary approval has been given, Human Resources contacts the department, giving final approval to proceed.

-4. NO FACULTY OR STAFF OFFER MAY BE MADE WITHOUT APPROVAL FOR THE POSITION FROM THE APPROPRIATE VICE PRESIDENT, THE BUDGET OFFICE AND, WHEN APPROPRIATE, THE AFFIRMATIVE ACTION OFFICE.
+4. NO FACULTY OR STAFF OFFER MAY BE MADE WITHOUT APPROVAL FOR THE POSITION FROM THE APPROPRIATE VICE PRESIDENT, THE BUDGET OFFICE AND, WHEN APPROPRIATE, THE OFFICE OF DIVERSITY, EQUITY AND INCLUSION.

 5. Verification of credentials